birnbaum/rfvis/README.md

 ![Tree](images/screenshot.png)

-Note: The web-based GUI is currently only tested on Google Chrome.
+### Command Line Interface

-## The Command Line Interface
+To use the Command Line Interface (CLI) you need to have [NodeJS](https://nodejs.org/en/download/) v8+ installed on your system.
+This is a technical limitation due to the fact that the rendering is written in Javascript but I wanted to distribute the application via [pip](https://pip.pypa.io/en/stable/quickstart/) which is more common in machine learning than NodeJS.

-To use the command line interface and generate SVG files for each tree in the input data, run:
+You do not need to install any other package though, the CLI integrates into the command line tool you already installed via pip:
 ```
-$ rfvis cli /path/to/data --out result
+$ rfvis cli /path/to/data
->> Exported "/dev/random-forest-visualization/result/tree-0.svg"
+>> Exported "/dev/random-forest-visualization/tree-0.svg"
->> Exported "/dev/random-forest-visualization/result/tree-1.svg"
+>> Exported "/dev/random-forest-visualization/tree-1.svg"
->> Exported "/dev/random-forest-visualization/result/tree-2.svg"
+>> Exported "/dev/random-forest-visualization/tree-2.svg"
->> Exported "/dev/random-forest-visualization/result/tree-3.svg"
+>> Exported "/dev/random-forest-visualization/tree-3.svg"
 ...
 ```

 Get a full list of available options with `--help`:
 ```
-$ rfvis --help
+$ rfvis cli --help
 rfvis cli <data>

 Command line interface to generate SVGs